waqaskhan137/waqaskan137/README.md

 ## 👨‍💻 The latest about me

-- 🔭 I’m learning Cognative Science, Software Architecture/Design and Blockchain
+- 🔭 I’m learning Cognative Science and Software Architecture/Design
 - 👯 I’m looking to collaborate on projects with Java, Golan and C/C++
 - 🤔 I’m looking for help with Cognative Science
 - 💬 Ask me about Java and Python education resources